Wuchaohan/IoT_final_project/README.md

 # IoT Final Project : Face Detection on taking attendance

 Taking attendance in class by manual is a conventional way to know the students' attendance level.
 It may be time-consuming to take attendance.
 Also, teacher may make mistake to write down an inaccurate data.
-Nowadays, face detection becomes the trend and is applied to many applications.
-For me, I wanna to use this technology on taking attendance by ueing python API OpenCV-OpenVINO in Raspberry pi.
+Nowadays, face detection becomes the trend and is applied in many applications.
+For me, I want to use this technology on taking attendance by ueing python API OpenCV-OpenVINO in Raspberry pi.
 ## Demo
 https://www.youtube.com/watch?v=VupJrFMl-gg